 Choosing the best UV filter for well water is somewhat tricky depending on what’s in your well water.
 A UV filter might be all you need to effectively eliminate harmful microorganisms in your well water.
 On the flip side, a UV filter might only be part of a complete home filtration system for well water.

 Regardless, UV filtration is more important for people on well water than people on municipal water.
 Why?
-Well, municipal water is typically treated with chlorine or chloramines, which does most of the heavy lifting.
-The good news is UV filters are an excellent alternative to chlorine treatment for well water.
+Well, municipal water is typically treated with chlorine or chloramines that do most of the heavy lifting.
+The good news is that UV filters are an excellent alternative to chlorine treatment for well water.

 In this guide, I share:

 - Top UV Filters for Well Water